-The remote competition finals are tentatively scheduled for Monday, April 26th, 2021.
-(To be confirmed in early 2021.)
+The live competition finals are tentatively scheduled for Monday, April 24th, 2023.

+(To be confirmed in early 2023.)
+Location to be announced.

 Conditions of ESU Branch Participation

 In order for a branch to participate in The English-Speaking Union National Shakespeare Competition, it must meet the criteria listed below.
 Only those schools whose competitions meet these criteria will be eligible to send contestants to the national competition.